-School Trips are designed to take children out of their routine and provide them with new experiences outside their normal activities.
+School field trips are designed to take children out of their routine and provide them with new experiences outside their normal activities.
 This allows them to demonstrate what they have learned in practical and new surroundings.
 School trips provide alternative educational opportunities, cultural enrichment and community service.

-Residential Trips are the highlight of any year, but they are not the only options available to learners.
+Residential school field trips are the highlight of any year, but they are not the only options available to learners at Nexus.
 Year Groups will often head to Singapore's rich cultural historical areas, museums and galleries to enhance their learning outside of the classroom.
-Subject groups will frequently broaden their experience by heading to conventions and exhibitions such as the Shell 'Make the Future' festival.
-Most Singapore day trips in every year group are included in the school fees.
+Subject groups will frequently broaden their experience by heading on school trips to conventions and exhibitions such as the Shell 'Make the Future' festival.
+Most Singapore day field trips in every year group are included in the school fees.

-Our partnership with Singapore Repertory Theatre (SRT) gives our learners free opportunities to enjoy some of the island’s most stellar productions.
+Our partnership with Singapore Repertory Theatre (SRT) gives our learners free opportunities to enjoy some of the island’s most stellar productions during their field trips.
 In addition, we are proud to have learners involved in the SRT Young Company's writing and acting programmes.

-Learners have additional opportunities to travel abroad as part of their commitment to the Duke of Edinburgh's Award and The World Federation of United Nations Associations (WFUNA).
+Learners have additional opportunities to travel on school trips abroad as part of their commitment to the Duke of Edinburgh's Award and The World Federation of United Nations Associations (WFUNA).
 These programmes have taken learners all across Asia, and even to present in the UN Global Headquarters in New York.

-In Semester 1, learners from Year 3 go on a one-night residential trip to Sarimbun Campsite (Jurong), Singapore.
-The purpose of this trip is to enable learners to build self confidence and support others during challenging tasks, working as a team.
-They will have fun with their peers while learning independence, away from familiar surroundings and routines.
+In Semester 1, learners from Year 3 go on a one-night residential school trip to Sarimbun Campsite (Jurong), Singapore.
+The purpose of this trip is to enable learners to build self confidence and support others during challenging tasks by working as a team.
+They can look forward to having fun with their peers while learning independence being away from familiar surroundings and routines.

 In Semester 1, all learners from Year 4 go on a two-night residential trip to Malacca, Malaysia.
 Learners experience independence while finding out about the explorers and migrants who have shaped both the people and history of Malacca.